ThunderFly-aerospace/docs/avionics/TFGPS01/index.md

 ### Payload Connector

 The module is equipped with a connector designed for payload connection; this feature is useful for time-sync and navigation data, time-stamping, or geofencing.
+This connection is extensively used with [TF-ATMON sensors](/instruments/TF-ATMON).

 The connector is labeled as `Payload GPS Interface`.